 Whew.

-So now, before I can fully learn to love myself, I have to start by rediscovering who I even am.
+So now, before I can fully learn to love myself, I have to start by discovering who I even am.

 That’s what this blog, DarlynDreams, is for.
 It’s my space to document the journey—the beautiful, the messy, the healing, the stumbling.
 And maybe, just maybe, someone out there who feels just as lost will stumble upon it and feel a little less alone.